transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 ### Appropriate Domains of Application

-This meta-philosophical framework is particularly suited to address:
+This meta-ontological framework is particularly suited to address:

 1. **Explanatory gaps**: Why certain phenomena resist reduction to more "fundamental" levels of explanation.
 2. **Self-reference problems**: Where systems attempt to describe themselves and encounter paradoxes.